+Bina Joe, Ph.D., chair

-Howard Rosenberg, M.D., Ph.D., chair Andrew Beavis, Ph.D., track director
+Andrew Beavis, Ph.D., track director

-The Cardiovascular and Metabolic Diseases (CVMD) track in the Biomedical Sciences Graduate program at The University of Toledo College of Medicine & Life Sciences on the Health Science Campus nurtures students and provides them with the necessary tools to pursue an independent career in biomedical sciences.
+The Molecular Medicine (MOME) track (formerly Cardiovascular and Metabolic Diseases) track in the Biomedical Sciences Graduate program at The University of Toledo College of Medicine & Life Sciences on the Health Science Campus nurtures students and provides them with the necessary tools to pursue an independent career in biomedical sciences.
 The program encompasses a unique interdisciplinary approach to train students to conduct research in the underlying molecular mechanisms of diseases that have profound impact on human health.

 The program draws on faculty research strengths in signal transduction, genetics, molecular and cellular biology, gene microarrays, genomics, proteomics, gene knockout and transgenics, tissue culture, and protein and carbohydrate biochemistry.
-The CVMD faculty members are not only drawn from its associated department, the Department of Physiology and Pharmacology, and from the Center for Diabetes and Endocrine Research (CeDER), but also from other departments including the Departments of Medicine, Biochemistry and Cancer Biology, Medical Microbiology and Immunology, Orthopedics, Neurosciences and Urology.
+The MOME faculty members are not only drawn from its associated department, the Department of Physiology and Pharmacology, and from the Center for Diabetes and Endocrine Research (CeDER), but also from other departments including the Departments of Medicine, and , Orthopedic Surgery.
 Modern, well-equipped research facilities are available through the participating departments.
-The CVMD program offers degrees of Doctor of Philosophy (PhD) and Masters in biomedical sciences (MSBS).
+The MOME program offers degrees of Doctor of Philosophy (PhD) and Masters in biomedical sciences (MSBS).
 The program also offers these graduate degrees in combination with the Medical Degree (MD) that is offered by the medical school.
-Students from the four programs, PhD, MSBS, MD/PhD and MD/MSBS, follow a well-defined program that includes core courses, journal clubs, seminars, laboratory rotations, independent research, and electives in the area of interest.
-Students select faculty advisors and begin their independent dissertation research following the laboratory rotations in the biomedical science core curriculum.
+Students from the four programs, PhD, MSBS, MD/PhD and MD/MSBS, follow a well-defined program that includes core courses, journal clubs, seminars, laboratory rotations, independent research following the laboratory rotations in the biomedical science core curriculum.
 The curriculum is designed to enable students, guided by their advisors, to develop the expertise that prepares them for a successful career in research and education

+Fall Term (all are required)

 Course Course Name Credit Hours

 Introduction to Biomedical Research 0

-Current Problems as nd Research Approaches (CPRA) in
+Current Problems a nd Research Approaches (CPRA) in

 BMSP6330 CPRA in Protein Structure and Catalysis 2.5

 BMSP6340 CPRA in Genes and Genomes 2.5

 BMSP6360 CPRA in Cell Membranes 3

 BMSP6380 Methods in Biomedical Sciences 3

 INDI6020 On Being a Scientist 1

-BMSP6390 Mentored Research (one 8 week lab rotation) ) 2
+BMSP6390 Mentored Research (one 8 week lab rotation)) 2

 Total 14

-Spring Term (all ar e required)
+Spring Term (all ar re required)

 Course Course Name Credit Hours

 BMSP6310 Systems Pathophysiology I 2.5

 BMSP6320 Systems Pathophysiology II 2.5

 BMSP6350 CPRA in Cell Biology and Signaling 3

 BMSP6390 Mentored Research (two 8 week lab rotation s) 4

+CVMD6600 Journal Paper Review in CVMD 1

+Total 13

+Summer Term

+Course Course Name Credit Hours

+BMSP5320/7320 Statistical Methods I,

+(required BMS core course) 3

+CVMD6730 Research in CVMD 0-6

+BMSP6390 Mentored Research

+(if additional 8 week rotation is necessary) 0-2

+Total 0

+Total 9